 In order to meet the requirements of the Higher School Certificate, NESA mandates each candidate to have completed all assessment tasks.
 Students MUST submit ALL tasks, irrespective of any penalty which may be applied.
-Only in exceptional circumstances will the Principal, Assistant Principals and Leader of Learning allow further consideration.
+Only in exceptional circumstances will the Principal, Assistant Principals, Head of Learning and Leader of Learning allow further consideration.